Bagneld History, Family Crest & Coats of Arms

 The name Bagneld dates back to the days of the Anglo-Saxon tribes of Britain.
 It is derived from their residence in or around the region of Bagnall, which was in the parish of Stoke-upon-Trent in the county of Staffordshire.
 "The Bagnalls, at present best represented in the district of Stoke - on - Trent, were an ancient family of Newcastle - under - Lyme, members of which filled at various times the office of mayor; the family came into possession of the manor of Hanley 150 years ago.
 Bagnall is the name of a Staffordshire village."

 The surname Bagneld was first found in Staffordshire, at Bagnall, a township, in the parish of Bucknall, union of Stoke-upon-Trent, N. division of the hundred of Pirehill.

-Important Dates for the Bagneld family
+Early History of the Bagneld family

 This web page shows only a small excerpt of our Bagneld research.
 Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagneld History in all our PDF Extended History products and printed products wherever possible.

 Bagneld Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bagneld has appeared include Bagnall, Bagnal, Bagnold, Bagenald, Bagnald, Bagenal, Bagnell and many more.

 Early Notables of the Bagneld family (pre 1700)